 Defence personnel cannot take the UPSC Civil Services Exam while in service.
 However, a short service commissioned (SSC) officer in the army can take the exam if he has less than two years of service left and satisfies all the other eligibility conditions of the UPSC CSE.
 Also, ex-servicemen can also take the exam provided they satisfy all the eligibility conditions.
 The government also gives certain concessions to ex-servicemen in the age criterion.
 Read on to know more about ex-servicemen quota in UPSC.

 The term Ex-servicemen in the context of UPSC CSE exam is defined in the Ex-servicemen (Re-employment in Civil Services and Posts) Rules, 1979 which have been amended from time to time.

-Eligibility for Ex Servicemen Quota in IAS
+Eligibility for Ex-Servicemen in IAS 2019

 - Commissioned Officers (ECOs/SSCOs) who have been released on their own accord are not eligible to take the concession.

 - Ex-servicemen candidates who also fall under the SC/ST/OBC category are eligible for grant of cumulative age-relaxation under both the categories (community and ex-servicemen).

 Also Read | Eligibility Criteria for UPSC Exam

 |UPSC Previous Year Question Papers||IAS Current Affairs|

 |UPSC Online Application||Daily Video Analysis: The Hindu|